specklesystems/speckle-docs-OLD/dev/apps.md

 :::warning Getting familiar with Vue

 If you haven't used Vue before, don't worry.
-It's quite easy to get started with it - here's a [some docs](https://vuejs.org/v2/guide/) you could run through beforehand.
+It's quite easy to get started with it - here's [some docs](https://vuejs.org/v2/guide/) you could run through beforehand.

 We'll also be using some of Vue's most popular plugins: `vuex` and `vue-router`.
 If you're unfamiliar with them, they have great quick-start guides on their site!